jk456445/BMC-ic-firmware-update/README.md

 Modular Config: Decouples hardware addresses (Bus/Slave Addr) from logic for high portability.

-🚀 Usage
+Usage
-Bash
+Pre-configuration Required: You must update the Bus, Address, Register, and API paths in the script's config section to match your specific hardware environment before use.

+In terminal:
-chmod +x bmc_updater.sh
+1. chmod +x bmc_updater.sh
-./bmc_updater.sh <BMC_IP> <FIRMWARE_IMAGE>
+2. ./bmc_updater.sh <BMC_IP> <FIRMWARE_IMAGE>
-🛠 Tech Stack
-Bash: Core automation and flow control.

-CoAP: Low-overhead network communication with BMC.

-JSON Parsing: Status analysis from API responses.

 ⚠️ Disclaimer
 This project is for technical demonstration only.
 All API paths, Bus IDs, and Register addresses have been de-identified and replaced with generic values for security purposes.